 I know that many have asked themselves the question, ‘Do Progesterone creams work”.
 Having used progesterone cream for years, as I wrote about in this post*, I decided I would write a post about the risks and benefits of using the various products that are being advertised.
-There are many brands on the market, new and familiar, and this article will NOT be provided a recommendation of which one to purchase.

 DISCLAIMER: I AM NOT A MEDICAL PROFESSIONAL.
 THIS ADVICE IS BASED ON MY OWN EXPERIENCE AND RESEARCH.
 THIS ARTICLE SHOULD NOT BE THE ONLY INFORMATION YOU READ BEFORE MAKING ANY HEALTH DECISION ABOUT USING HORMONE CREAMS.
 I OFFER THIS AS A GUIDE TO HELP YOU IN YOUR RESEARCH.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 What you must know before using hormone creams

 First, the answer is ‘Yes, progesterone creams do work!”
 But, everyone needs to know that there is such a thing as TOO MUCH of a good thing, and that includes PROGESTERONE cream and other hormone creams.

 Just a few possibilities include, weight gain, extreme sleepiness, bloating, depression, and other things that are the result of imbalanced hormones.
 I will expand on that later.
 I mention hormone creams because you can also get estriol cream, but I don’t know much about it.